CouscousPHP/Couscous/README.md

 Couscous will take every `*.md` file it finds in your repository and convert it to `.html` files, keeping the same directory structure
 (`README.md` files a renamed to `index.html`).

-In order to have those HTML files look like real web pages, you need to write a *template* for these pages.
+In order to have those HTML files look like real web pages, you need to create a *template*.
-Templates are written with Twig, and are extremely easy to write.
+Templates contain Twig layouts, which are extremely easy to write.

 Templates can be: